Materials-Consortia/OPTIMADE/optimade.md

 * Database provider: A service that provides one or more databases of materials information.
 * Database-provider-specific prefix: This specification defines a set of database-provider-specific prefixes in [Appendix 1](#h.app1).
+* Database: a set of data provided by a database provider.
+Each database will be accessible via a unique base URL, as described in [section '3.1.
+Base URL'](#h.3.1).
+* Sibling databases: the set of databases offered by the same database provider.
 * Entry: a type of resource over which a query can be formulated using the API (structure, calculations).
 * Property: anything that can be in the filtering of results.